ethereal-nfts/biffy.ai-contracts/README.md

 - Biffy's Acolytes giveaway Biffy's Love to the world.
 They receive Love for their actions.
 - For the most faithful, Biffy offers her Permanent Love Bond.
 In exchange for burning Love in a great offering, Biffy grants Love every 30 days.
 ### Gain Hearts
 - Biffy offers her Hearts to whoever returns the most BiffyLovePoints to her.
 Each of Biffy's Hearts is a unique ERC721 artwork stored on IPFS.
 Whenever Love is offered for a Heart, Biffy waits 1 day to see if someone will give at least 50% more Love.
-Previous failed attempts to gain Biffys Heart are added to Her evaluation of the gift.
+Previous failed attempts to gain Biffys Heart are added to Her evaluation of the offering.

 ## Numbers
 - 300 days of daily ether sacrifices.